How to Interpret and Understand Villars Distinct Phase Labels

 been given a unique name by the combination of its formula and its

-This unique name has been used through the “ASM Alloy Phase Diagrams Center” as phase labels in the phase diagrams.
+This unique name has been used through the “ASM Alloy Phase Diagrams Database” as phase labels in the phase diagrams.
 In addition, each crystal data entry has been grouped to such a phase label.
 These distinct phase labels make it possible to link directly any phases in the phase diagrams to its crystallographic data, if any are available.

 The crystal structure is defined referring to a prototype,